The popular USDA home loan program just got aÂ lot more affordable.

 On a $250,000 mortgage, a USDA loan nowÂ costs $100 per month less in mortgage insurance fees than FHA financing.

 The amount by which USDA cut its own fees is surprising.
-It could actually help many homeowners move from "turned down" to "qualified."Click to see today's rates (Mar 26th, 2017)
+It could actually help many homeowners move from "turned down" to "qualified."Click to see your USDA loan eligibility (Apr 30th, 2017)

 Similar to FHA, the USDA mortgage requires two types of mortgage insurance: an upfront guarantee fee and a monthly fee.